Murus Green Building Certification Guide

 Murus’s optional factory CNC pre-cutting service will virtually eliminate on-site panel waste.

-Projects located within 500 miles of Murus's manufacturing plant may potentially contribute points in this category.
+Projects located within 500 miles of Murus’s manufacturing plant in Mansfield, PA may potentially contribute points in this category.
 Only the percentage of the product that is sourced within a 500-mile radius can be assigned a credit value.
 The source of the raw material for the core insulation is generally understood as undefinable.
 Therefore, the insulation portion of the SIP product cannot be counted for this credit.
 Regional OSB materials are available from Murus as a premium option upon request.

 The standard OSB manufacturer is a member of the Sustainable Forestry Initiative® Program.
+OSB manufactured with FSC Certified wood may be used, when available.

 Environmentally Preferable Products

-Murus uses OSB made with renewable softwood and hardwood species including pine, poplar and aspen, from self-regenerating forests or plantation-grown trees.
+Murus uses OSB made with renewable softwood and hardwood species including pine, poplar, and aspen, from self-regenerating forests or plantation-grown trees.
 The OSB contains no added urea-formaldehyde other than the minimal amount naturally occurring in wood, which contributes to safe indoor environmental quality.

 The HFC 245fa blowing agent used in Murus’s PUR SIPs has a zero Ozone Depletion Probability (ODP) and is not considered a Volatile Organic Compound (VOC), making Murus Polyurethane foam safe for humans and the environment.

-The efficient use of Murus SIPs creates a continuous whole-wall system with virtually no thermal bridging, breaks, or air infiltration as are present with wood or steel framing systems.
+The efficient use of Murus SIPs creates a continuous whole-wall system with virtually no thermal bridging, breaks, or air infiltration, which are present with wood or steel framing systems.
 A tight building envelope will contain the inside conditioned air, resulting in significantly less heating and cooling fuel consumption and lower energy costs while providing exceptional living comfort.
 SIPs can also earn points toward building certification for roof and floor applications.

 Murus advocates and requires the installation of mechanical ventilation in Murus SIP structures.
 Therefore, an additional credit may be available under category 5.2.2, Indoor Environmental Quality, for as much as 10 points.